Searching for a cometary belt around Trappist-1 with ALMA: Discussion

 These conclusions hold when varying model parameters such as the maximum planetesimal size and level of stirring since the surface density of mm-sized grains in collisional equilibrium is not very sensitive to these \citep[see Equation 3 in][]{Marino2019}.
-Moreover, a wider disc would lower our upper limit on the surface density since the integrated flux would be higher.
-Only by decreasing the initial surface density of solids or narrowing the belt, the predicted surface density of mm-sized dust is lower than our upper limit at all radii.
+Other assumptions to translate flux upper limits to surface densities could have a small effect.
+For example, assuming the belt is wider would distribute roughly the same dust mass upper limit (or flux upper limit) over a larger area, and thus it would lower our upper limit on the surface density derived from observations.
+Only by decreasing the initial surface density of solids in our collisional model or narrowing the assumed belt, the predicted surface density of mm-sized dust would be lower than our upper limit at all radii.
 A caveat in the use of our collisional evolution model is that it assumes the system has been stable for 8~Gyr.
 The non-detection of a disc could also be explained by an instability in the system that scattered and depleted a massive planetesimal belt.